 This is a very well-known and surprisingly tricky puzzle.
+At the tournaments, pupils will be shown shapes to make from all four of the T-Shape pieces.

 IMPORTANT: it is very tempting to show your pupils how to solve these or let them show each other.
 DON'T!
 If you do this, they will never get the chance to go on the learning journey and won't have the skills and understanding they will need when they come to the Heats / Final.